kprecise/itunes-music-search/README.md

-# iTunes Music Search (Vue JS, Bootstrao Vue, iTunes API, Axios, Moment JS)
+# iTunes Music Search (Vue JS, Bootstrap Vue, iTunes API, Axios, Moment JS)
 A small application that allows you to search audio through iTunes's API and retrieve search results.
 Results contain some basic details; number of songs, genre, price, date and country.
 An audio clip is also included.

 ## Project setup